cac824/piano-project/README.md

   * I want to add the ability to toggle to other octaves

 **Problems:**

   A problem I encountered was the frequencies having NaN and infinite values, and another problem was removing invalid notes without affecting the list of notes
   * Solution: I removed all NaN values and set all infinite values to zero with np.isnan and np.isinf
-  * Solution: I used list comprehension to get rid of the invalid notes A problem I encountered was generating notes and chords properly without it changing when you check the notes
+  * Solution: I used list comprehension to get rid of the invalid notes

+  A problem I encountered was generating notes and chords correctly without it changing when you check the notes
+  * Solution: I set variables for the generated note and chord as empty, and I would check the generated note/chord against the played note if the variable is not empty